owenhoagie/VNL-Predictor/README.md

 ## Development Notes

-- All scrapers use Selenium and require ChromeDriver installed and in PATH
+- All scrapers use Selenium and require WebDriver installed and in PATH
 - Data pipeline is modular: you can re-run any step independently
 - All CSVs are UTF-8 encoded
 - ML pipeline is fully reproducible; retrain with new data as needed